 The students will study about Israel and Jerusalem.
 The children's memory will be active through key items retrieved from the Memory Box.
 The children will "hike" through Israel while reading the guide book Kef Le'tayel Be'Israel (It's Fun to Hike in Israel), studying unique and interesting things about various places around the country throughout history and today, and preparing a final project about a location of their choice.
-This year we will celebrate Yom Ha'atzmat at the Marlin's Stadium together with many other Jewish Day Schools.
+This year we will celebrate with dancing and fun activities related to Israel.